 Creators can set a product tour to launch programmatically, using custom event triggers.
-This is an area that requires a little bit of programming on the creator’s half.
+This is an area that requires a little bit of programming on the creator’s part.

 This method can be used to launch tours when users perform a page action, such as: clicking a button, moving the mouse, pressing a keyboard button, and more.
 Any event from the Event API Interface can be used.